Building a Keyword Strategy: Volume vs. Difficulty vs. Intent

 At a Glance: Keyword Volume vs. Keyword Difficulty vs. Search Intent

-Tailor content to meet user needs and intent.
+Match page type and content to user intent.

 Search volume counts all searches, not just unique ones.
 So, if a keyword’s monthly search volume is 10, it could mean either ten different searches or fewer people making multiple searches.
 High-volume keywords can bring more traffic to your site.
 Whereas low-volume ones might have less competition, making it easier to target specific groups of people.